Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

     - Credit
     - Average (English: Pass) d) \"At\" section: Write the name of the training unit (according to Appendix I);
-    e)  "Given" section: Write the last name, middle name (if any), first name, and gender of the person receiving the certificate (gender is placed before the last name and Mr./Ms. is written);
+    đ)  "Given" section: Write the last name, middle name (if any), first name, and gender of the person receiving the certificate (gender is placed before the last name and Mr./Ms. is written);
         the full name of the person receiving the certificate is written